 Everyone loves penguins, but not everyone loves gay penguins.

-Since at least 1911, penguins have been observed “engaging in homosexual behaviour.”
-What’s interesting is that the earliest report was considered too shocking, the behaviour too depraved, to be made public.
-Private copies of the report were translated into Greek to keep them secret.
+Since at least 1911, scientists have observed penguins “engaging in homosexual behaviour.”
+One of the interesting things about this piece of history is that researchers considered the earliest reports so shocking, the behaviour so depraved, that they didn’t want them to become public.
+So they wrote private copies of the report with Greek letters to keep them secret.

 In the late 1990’s, in a New York zoo, two male chinstrap penguins raised a chick.
 Roy and Silo became penguin superstars and their story was told in a play and at least two children’s books.

-o this day, this small penguin family is being used as an argument by both North American liberals and the Christian right.
+To this day, this small penguin family is being used as an argument by both North American liberals and the Christian right.
 Who knew that penguins could be so controversial?
+We love them!

 Lesbian lizards, gay giraffes, bisexual red deer and sex-changing clownfish.
-This colouring book celebrates the diversity of animals and the ways in which our beautiful queer communities exist far beyond the realms of human culture.
+This colouring book celebrates the diversity of animals.
+We explore some of the ways in which our beautiful queer communities exist far beyond the realms of human culture.

 Asexual dandelions, sex-changing willows, boundary-smashing lichens and a fungus with over 20,000 sexes (kind of).

 This colouring book celebrates the beautiful queerness that exists even in the places we least expect.

 Can animals be gay?
 Can plants be queer?
 Of course!